-The "Perkins Block" was built in 1890 by an enterprising Monticello businessman named John H. Perkins.
+The Monticello Opera House (MOH), formerly known as the "Perkins Block," was built in 1890 by an enterprising Monticello businessman named John H. Perkins.
 This handsome building included three first floor bays housing Perkins mercantile interests - a general store and sewing machine shop, a hardware store and a farm implement supply store.
 In addition, Perkins built a stable behind the building from which horses, mules and wagons were sold.
 The second floor of the Perkins Block included a large foyer and an opera house boasting unparalleled acoustics and the largest stage in the region.

 Gilt tin medallions surround the stage facade as well as the front of the balcony.
 Original large elaborate ceiling fixtures of tine and mirrors have been converted to electric, rehung and are in daily service.
 The theater is considered to have almost perfect acoustics, a delight for performing artists who often prefer to perform without amplification.

-The Monticello Opera Company was formed in March of that year and performed at the first fund-raising event at the home of Mr. and Mrs. John H. Phipps.
+The Monticello Opera Company was also formed in March of that year, and performed at the first fund-raising event in the home of Mr. and Mrs. John H. Phipps.

-The purchase of the Perkins Block was consummated on October 17, 1973.
-On that date , the Monticello Opera House, Inc. purchased the building with money raised through fund-raising efforts, a grant from the State of Florida and the generous gift of Mrs. Dorothy Simpson, who held one-half interest in the building.
+The purchase of the building and property was consummated on October 17, 1973 by Monticello Opera House, Inc, which raised the funds through donations and a grant from the State of Florida, as well as a generous gift from Mrs. Dorothy Simpson, who held one-half interest in the building.

 Maintenance and restoration of this unique facility continues to this day.
 In a joint effort with the Florida Department of State, Division of Historic Resources, a restoration project was completed in the area of the original stairway leading to the auditorium balcony.
 The construction brought the facility into compliance with fire code regulations to allow the lawful use of seating in the balcony.
 The project was completed with a sensitivity to the original architectural features and makes use of original molding and wainscoting wherever possible.
 Although the original seating in the balcony remained intact, the seats on the main level of the theater had to be replaced.
 The current seating was donated by Tallahassee Community College President during the school’s renovation of its theater.
 Installation of the “new” seats was accomplished entirely with volunteer labor from members of the community.

-As we continue to serve Jefferson County and surrounding areas, we believe the Monticello Opera House is truly fulfilling the original dream of John Perkins.
+As we continue to serve the town and its surrounding areas, we believe the Monticello Opera House is truly fulfilling the original dream of John Perkins.
 Once again, the theater echos with music, laughter and the sound of applause as young and old alike enjoy a wide range of performances.
 We encourage you to become part of its history by becoming a member today.